dd86k/alicedbg/README.md

-# Introduction
+# alicedbg

 **Please note that this is still is very early development!**

-The alicedbg project aims to be an easy-to-use, simple debugger.
+The alicedbg project aims to be an easy-to-use, simple debugger, object dumper, and profiler.

 _Why not just use GDB?_ One might ask.